If you are applying to Tiffin University, the application fee is $20.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+Each college decides which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Academic GPA||Very Important|

 Make sure to check with Tiffin University for more information on admission factors.

 To apply to Tiffin University, all applicants must submit the following items.
 Check with Tiffin University's admissions department to confirm all application materials and requirements.